mattlinares/mattlinares.github.io/_posts/2023-05-20-Testing-a-DAO-for-local-organizing.md

 Such mini-DAOs let us test examine how they can work to solve a certain problem and also allow an organisation to test how they fit with their work flows.

-## A DAO to manage a social centre’s building storage
+### DAO to manage a social centre’s building storage

 Here's a test DAO with a social design group to manage the design of better storage solutions for the organisation’s event space.
 The budget is a small amount ~£200 from the organisational budget.